Published on July 30th, 2019 | by Daniel Sherman Fernandez0

 Jaguar E-Type nut and bolt restoration done to perfection

-Jaguar Land Rover Should Hire This Guy For Their Restoration Workshop
+Jaguar Land Rover Should Hire This Spanish Restoration House For Their Restoration Workshop

 He recovered the car from his grandfather and took on the task to revive this valuable classic to its former glory.
 From the pictures we can tell that he is running a professional car workshop and there are other classic cars being restored with 100% effort.